Table of Contents

 With no national or international cannabis guidelines (at least for the US), different state-level governing bodies are responsible for determining which pesticides are acceptable for use and which are not.
 Pesticide contamination is one of the major sticking points for producers.
 Many former black market producers who up until recently operated with no rules on pesticides, now must adapt to new growing techniques and new products to comply with regulations.

-Canada has approved the use of 22 different options for marijuana; Washington state has an extensive 29-page list of federally regulated and state-approved pesticides for marijuana production, and California maintains a list of pesticides not registered for food use in in the state, or which fall on the groundwater restriction list.
+Canada has approved the use of 22 different options for marijuana; Washington state has an extensive 29-page list of federally regulated and state-approved pesticides for marijuana production, and California maintains a list of pesticides not registered for food use in the state, or that fall on the groundwater restriction list.
 California also maintains a list of pesticides that are exempt from pesticide residue restrictions.
 No two jurisdictions look the same when it comes to controlling cannabis contaminants.
 These are only three examples, among dozens, which demonstrate the array of regulations over the same product.

 The science behind testing protocols for cannabis is struggling to keep up with demand.
-Bad press plagues the cannabis testing industry.
+Bad press plagues the cannabis testing concerns across the industry.
 A recent claim from a Canadian company, Scientus Pharma, indicated only 2 out of 14 samples of THC oil it tested were 100% fully activated.
 They discovered CBD oils fared even worse, with one containing no activated CBD.
 Activation is the key to many medicinal benefits, but testing for activation is not a standardized testing protocol.
 Neither is there a federally approved method for testing activation.
 While the claims from Scientus may merely be a marketing ploy, their preliminary results help to highlight issues with even the most basic potency testing in the industry.

-Without any standard testing procedures, which apply not only within a state, but across North America, it’s likely cannabis testing facilities will continue to encounter scandals, discrepancies, and inaccuracies even if testing the same product.
-This ambiguity undoubtedly affects the industry in a much consumer broader way - consumers and lawmakers may both start to doubt the legitimacy of the product.
+Without any standard testing procedures, which apply not only within a state, but across North America, it’s likely cannabis testing concerns within the industry will continue to encounter scandals, discrepancies, and inaccuracies even if testing the same product.
+This ambiguity undoubtedly affects the industry in a much consumer broader way – consumers and lawmakers may both start to doubt the legitimacy of the product.
 The fledgling industry and the regulators who attempt to control it are still working to find effective methods to keep consumers safe and products.
 Laboratories must play catch up to consumer demand; politicians must adopt consistent testing regulations, and both must strive to keep the consumer safe.